 In January 2007, Foster Wheeler was awarded a contract for carrying out front-end engineering design (FEED) services for the project.
 Foster Wheeler was appointed project management consultant and the engineering, procurement and construction management (EPCM) contractor in March 2009.
 The scope of the contract includes the EPCM of 15 units of the refinery including crude distillation units, reforming units, an alkalination unit, off-sites, utilities and other infrastructure.

 Toyo Engineering was appointed as the offshore consultant for the FCC and propylene recovery unit of the refinery in June 2009.
-It will provide project management, detailed engineering, construction and commissioning services for the two units.
+It provided project management, detailed engineering, construction and commissioning services for the two units.

 In July 2009, Jacobs Engineering Group was appointed as the project management consultant for the delayed coker unit.
-Jacobs will provide FEED services and will also supervise the work carried out by the lump sum turnkey contractors of the unit.
+Jacobs provided FEED services and also supervised the work carried out by the lump sum turnkey contractors of the unit.

 Larsen & Toubro (L&T) was awarded an Rs14bn contract in March 2010 for the FCC reactor regenerator project at the refinery.
-L&T's Hydrocarbon Mid and Downstream Business Group will execute the project and provide engineering, construction and commissioning services.
+L&T’s Hydrocarbon Mid and Downstream Business Group executed the project and provided engineering, construction and commissioning services.

 Punj Lloyd was contracted to carry out mechanical and piping works at the refinery.

-KazStroyService is constructing offsites and utilities at the refinery and will also carry out road works.
+KazStroyService constructed off-sites and utilities at the refinery and also carried out road works.